xldenis/Why3-Find/README.md

 arguments.
 They shall transform tasks into equivalent sub-tasks, since once a tactic has been applied, why3find prove will stick on it (no back-tracking).

-*Proof Certificates* fulfill two different purposes: they can be used as a hint database for updating proofs, or they can be used to report _how_ some proof obligation has been finally proved.
-Hence, proof certificates are very much like Why3 sessions, but with much less information details: they contains only prover timeout information, transformations with no-arguments, and at most one proving strategy for each goal.
+*Proof Certificates* fulfill different purposes: they are used for proofs replay, as a hint database for proofs update, and can also be used to report _how_ some proof obligation has been finally proved.
+Hence, proof certificates are very much like Why3 sessions, but with much less information details: they contain only prover results with time information, tactics, and contain at most one proving strategy for each subgoal.
 Management of proof certificates is controlled by the following options:

-    why3find prove -f    # Force proof reconstruction from scratch (no hints) why3find prove -u    # Update proofs by using current certificate as hints why3find prove -r    # Replay proofs (no update, no proof completion) why3find prove -m    # Complete failed proofs and minimize proof trees
+    why3find prove -f    # Force proof reconstruction from scratch (no hints) why3find prove -u    # Update proofs by using current certificate as hints (the default) why3find prove -r    # Replay proofs (no update, no proof completion) why3find prove -m    # Complete failed proofs and minimize proof trees